 The best way to deal with a social media crisis is to avoid attracting an angry mob.
 Trolls often act in response to news stories, inappropriate tweets, and other incidents that may pop up.
-And while it’s not always possible to know what will cause a mob to come after your page, you can take steps to minimize your risk.
+And while it’s not always possible to know what will cause a mob to come after your page, you can take steps to minimize reputation risk.

-- Have an active presence established: You shouldn’t wait until there’s a problem to interact with your audience.
+You shouldn’t wait until there’s a problem to interact with your audience.
 Develop regular social media posts — and not just broadcasts.
 Respond to comments, spark a conversation, and develop relationships with your page’s audience.
 Assign a dedicated social media manager that can stay on top of your social media presence.

-- Set up social media alerts: If something is going wrong, you’ll want to know right away so you can handle it properly.
+If something is going wrong, you’ll want to know right away so you can handle it properly.
 With social media alerts, you’ll be able to find out as soon as someone posts a negative comment on your page or shares a post.

-- Don’t do anything to attract a mob: Easier said than done, but there’s often a predictable pattern.
+Easier said than done, but there’s often a predictable pattern.
 Most importantly, you should avoid using sensitive days, deaths, and other touchy subjects to promote your business.
 And while you can’t predict every single thing that might upset consumers and their friends on social media, it’s best to stick to positive customer service and professional communication.

-- Address criticism immediately: Often, complaints that go unchecked will grow into bigger problems.
+Often, complaints that go unchecked will grow into bigger problems.
 A customer that feels they aren’t being heard may share their frustration with friends, and their friends, and so on.
 It’s important to deal with criticism quickly before it has a chance to go viral.
 If appropriate, get the conversation off of social media to deal with the issue privately — but be sure to come back and update the post with a resolution.